rdkcentral/Dobby/Troubleshooting.md

 - [Running commands inside the container](#running-commands-inside-the-container)

 # Preface
-There are a number of things that could go wrong when runnign containers.
+There are a number of things that could go wrong when running containers.
 This document explains some common issues encountered when starting containers, and where to look for logs to help troubleshoot

 # Log Files
 If a container does not start, there are a few important log files to look at.